- After navigating to a new page, add an assertion that verifies that you have arrived at the expected page.

 - Given that this can add many steps (which, in turn, can add significant test execution time), you shouldn’t enable it unless you are explicitly attempting to capture a hover event.

-- Hovers will not be recorded when the mouse is over the mabl trainer.
-If you can move the trainer partially over the element you want to hover over and then move your mouse off the trainer it, only the desired hover step will be recorded.
+- Hovers will not be recorded when the mouse is over the Trainer.
+If you can move the Trainer partially over the element you want to hover over and then move your mouse off the Trainer, only the desired hover step will be recorded.

 - A CSS Selector or XPath can also be used to send a hover to a specific element.

 - This is a way to avoid testing your marketing site, docs, et.

 - You can set the parameter for any plan that includes the “Visit all linked pages” test.

 - It is easy to submit deployment events and retrieve plan results via mabl API